h3abionet/h3agwas-examples/README.md

 Example and command line to run [h3agwas pipeline](https://github.com/h3abionet/h3agwas)

-## Dataset built
+These are very simple examples to show working of the pipeline and get you started.
+These examples show the basic working of some of the key sub-workflows only.
+We can't show all options here -- see the main documentation for more.

+# 1. Set-up

-* Dataset has been build using 1000 Genomes Project data, selecting  50,000 SNPs found in the H3Africa Custom Chip Array and 500 individuals.
+A dataset has been build using 1000 Genomes Project data, selecting  50,000 SNPs found in the H3Africa Custom Chip Array and 500 individuals.
 Description and explanation can be found [here](README_buildataset.md) or bash script [here](builddata_set.bash)

-## Data directory :
+## 1.1  Data directory :
 * The data set can be found in [data folder](data), subfolder :
  * `data/array_plk/`: contains file for qc in plink format
  * `imputed` : contains file for gwas in plink format